Kinuthia-Claudia/Python_Pool_Game/README.md

     Python 3.x: Download from python.org

-    Pygame: Install it via pip by running: pip install pygame
+    Pygame: Install it via pip by running: pip install pygame.

-    Pymunk: Install it via pip by running: pip install pymunk
+    Pymunk: Install it via pip by running: pip install pymunk.

 Running the Game